dmitribodiu/90-days-challenge/first_two_weeks/architecture.md

     + If you find yourself wanting to return different values from the same function reconsider your design.
-    + If you need to pass multiple inputs you can also use a record (but sometimes, a couple of parameters would feet better)
+    + If you need to pass multiple inputs you can also use a record (but sometimes, a couple of parameters could feet better)

 2. Documenting Effects in the Function Signature
     + If function may throw and error you should find a way to document it